 The password is dead: more and more headlines are using this phrase to describe severe security issues with the average password.
 It’s true that bigger and bolder hacks have recently put billions of passwords out there – a major risk for your online security.
 But why is this a problem with the passwords themselves?
 Actually, it isn’t — the problem lies with people.

 1. We make easy-to-guess passwords.

-The top five passwords in 2014 were all variations on 12345 or password.
-Many others use their birthdate or names of their family – if a hacker has this information, guessing your password is a piece of cake.
+The top five passwords in 2018, which have changed very little in the past five years, are all variations of the numbers 1234567 & 8 OR are simply the word “Password” or the string of keys “qwerty.”
+Many people use their birth date or names of their family within their passwords as an easy way to remember it – but if a hacker has this basic information, guessing your password is a piece of cake.

 3. We keep the same password(s) for a long time.

 68% of people are using a password five years or older.
 So if some long forgotten site you signed up for is hacked, and you’re still using the same password, they can use it to log into more of your accounts.